 The ketogenic diet restricts all grains!
 Therefore, it’s gluten-free – and in gluten-free baking we rely on xanthan gum which acts as gluten and holds all ingredients together.
 A small amount goes a long way!
-You need only 1 tbs per one cup of gluten-free flour for cakes and cookies and 2 tsp for breads and pizza doughs.
+You need only 1 tbs per one cup of gluten-free flour for cakes and cookies and 2 teaspoon for breads and pizza doughs.

 However, there are many other things that you can substitute for xanthan gum.
 Here are just a few of them: psyllium husk, chia seeds, ground flax seeds, arrowroot, gelatin, agar-agar, and guar gum.